 Some runners love it.
 New runners tend to fear it.
 So what’s this mythical workout really about?
-For many runners, including myself, a Saturday or Sunday long run is the constant element of the week, setting a rhythm both physically and mentally.
+For many runners, including myself, a Saturday or Sunday long distance run is the constant element of the week, setting a rhythm both physically and mentally.
 A tried and true component to building strength and endurance, long runs are part of most training plans, no matter the race distance.
-In fact, even without a race on your horizon, there are still lots of reasons to keep running long.
+In fact, even without a race on your horizon, there are still lots of reasons to run long distances.
 You might even learn to look forward to it.
 I know I did.
 There’s a lot to cover, so let’s break it down.

 Though the distance may change for people, most plans recommend that you do your long runs at an easier effort.
 The pace should feel comfortable, even easy, for most of the run.

 In my own past marathon build-ups, I found that if I completed two long runs of 20-22 miles, I felt prepared for race day without feeling overworked and stale.
 But I didn’t do those runs back-to-back, usually adding mileage every other week and backing off in between.
 So my Saturday runs would go something like 16, 18, 16, 20, 16, 22 in the last six weeks before tapering off for the race.